sagemath/more-sagemath-tutorials/2017-05-29-CRM/reflection-groups.rst

 .. _crm.2017.reflection-groups:

 ===================================================================================================================
-Computational sessions at the CRM ``Algebraic and Geometric Combinatorics of Reflection Groups' school and workshop
+Computational sessions at the CRM ``Algebraic and Geometric Combinatorics of Reflection Groups'' school and workshop
 ===================================================================================================================

 ..
 MODULEAUTHOR:: Nicolas M. Thiéry <nthiery at users.sf.net>